ilarsf/aarc_lts/for-learners/resources/open-sculling-program-details.md

     <h3>A. How to sign-up to continue with Phase 2</h3>
     <p>If you wish to continue with AARC after the LTS class, you can join the Open Sculling Program for a four-week trial period.
 This trial phase requires payment of a program fee; please see the <a href="https://aarc.clubexpress.com/content.aspx?page_id=22&club_id=757878&module_id=201828">AARC LTS webpage</a> for current fee details.
 Please note there is no flexibility on which 4 weeks are offered at this rate.
 The Open Sculling Program is designed to help scullers further develop and master their skills, and is suitable for recent LTS graduates, experienced scullers aiming to refine their technique, and adults returning to the sport of rowing after a long hiatus.</p>
+    <p><strong>Important:</strong> Immediately after successful completion of the LTS class, the sculler is invited to become a Full Member of AARC and participate in our coached Open Sculling Program.
+You will need to become a member of AARC before you can register for the trial or signup for practices.
+The first four weeks immediately following the completion of your class are offered at a discounted rate as a trial period.
+This allows the new sculler to experience continued growth in skills, fitness and comfort on water and confirm that rowing and AARC are a fit.
+Please note there is no flexibility on which 4 weeks are offered at a discount.</p>
     <p>Your LTS coaches will provide details on how to sign up for this trial during your final session.</p>

     <h3>B. Weekly Sign-up</h3>